madanyc/workfront-learn.en/help/workfront-home/prioritize-your-work-in-workfront-home.md

 ---
 title: How to Prioritize Work in [!UICONTROL Home]
 description: Learn how to mark items in the [!UICONTROL Work List] as priority assignments on the Home page.
-Then filter the list to see your prioritized work in [!DNL  ].
+Then filter the list to see your prioritized work in [!DNL  Workfront].
 feature: Work Management
 type: Tutorial
 role: User